DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-But that means we’ll have to create different functions, or overloads of functions, to operate on these types.
+But that means we'll have to create different functions, or overloads of functions, to operate on these types.

 ```ts
 function setContents(box: StringBox, newContents: string): void;